Rengeka/Rengeka/README.md

 <div>

-##  ⚡ Lnaguages and tools that I know
+##  ⚡ Languages and tools that I know

 </div>